sachagavino/astroMUGS/docs/source/index.md

 # The documentation of astroMUGS

-A modular and user-friendly pipeline to couple MHD, radiative transfer, and chemistry, MUlti-Grain Simulations (MUGS) for astrophysical objects.
+A modular and user-friendly pipeline to couple MHD, radiative transfer, and chemistry, MUlti-Grain Simulations (MUGS) for astrophysical objects. astroMUGS is a brand new updated version of the library chemdiskpy.

 ```{gallery-grid}
 :grid-columns: 1 2 2 3